 Wearing face masks for a long period of time can hurt your ears due to the strings’ tension.
 These connectors are easily knit and help reduce the pressure on your ears.
 Here are some instructions on how to knit them for yourself or your loved ones.

 Have a teachable activity with your kids

 Simple exercises can help your kids understand what “viral” really means, aside from internet fame.
 You can start by wearing plastic gloves and having everyone stand in a circle.
 Begin by spreading chocolate on your hand and high-fiving the kids, all around the circle.
 This shows the kids how contamination works.
 If chocolate smears so easily from one person to another – so does coronavirus.
-Another fun yet educating activity is trying blowing out a candle while wearing the mask: you’ll have to try for a long time if you’re wearing a good one.
+Another fun yet educating activity is trying to blow out a candle while wearing the mask: you’ll have to try for a long time if you’re wearing a good one.
 Let’s Talk About Masks everybody wants to know about it.

 Laugh about it